SeanMcP/seanmcp.com/src/pages/articles/astro-component-do-not-merge-html-attributes.md

 ---
 layout: "@layouts/ArticleLayout.astro"
-title: Astro merges props and attributes differently
+title: Astro components do not merge HTML attributes
 description:
-  Props are merged from left-to-right, while attributes are merged from right-to-left.
+  Props are merged, but attributes are not.
 This is an important rule to know when authoring Astro components.
-draft: true
+draft: false
 image:
 tags:
   - Astro
-pubDate: 2022-11-21T15:36:16.192Z
+pubDate: 2022-11-29T15:36:16.192Z
 verse:
 ---

-I've been enjoying working in the [Astro](https://astro.build) ecosystem recently, and have been working on some simple community packages.
+Over the past month I have been enjoying working in the [Astro](https://astro.build) ecosystem recently, and have been working on some simple community packages.

 I've learned that Astro merges component props and element attributes differently, so I'm writing this short PSA to help myself and other Astro devs